aoterodelaroza/aoterodelaroza.github.io/_critic2/03_installation.md

   arguments or function results does not work, and ii) internal compiler error when compiling meshmod.f90.

-In summary: **Only recent versions of gfortran are guaranteed to work with the development version.
-If you cannot use gfortran 6 or newer, download the stable version.** I do not think this is because of errors in the critic2 code (though if you find that it is, please let me know).
+In summary: **Only recent versions of gfortran and ifort are guaranteed to work with the development version.
+If you cannot use gfortran 6 or newer or ifort 19.x or newer, download the stable version.** I do not think this is because of errors in the critic2 code (though if you find that it is, please let me know).
 If you paid for a recent version of your compiler and it throws an internal compiler error while trying to build critic2, you may want to consider submitting a bug report to the compiler developers.

 If a recent compiler is not available, an alternative is to compile the program elsewhere with the static linking option: